 Non-Emergency ambulance services are subject to Medical Necessity reviews by us.
+Air ambulance services for non-Emergency Hospital to Hospital transfers and all scheduled ground ambulance services for non-Emergency transfers, except transfers from one acute Facility to another, must be approved through Precertification.
 When using an air ambulance for non-Emergency transportation, we reserve the right to select the air ambulance Provider.
 If you do not use the air ambulance Provider we select, no benefits will be available.
-You must be taken to the nearest Facility that can give care for your condition.
-In certain cases we may approve benefits for transportation to a Facility that is not the nearest Facility.